drghirlanda/alex/Docs/Roadmap.md

 Toward a release
 ----------------

-- Configurable timing tolerance in Parameters.csv (+ note in manual).

-- Add section on steady state testing in manual, perhaps as an example.

-- Decide whether to rename alex to alex.pbl
+- Document the feature displaying the subject number and group and explain why it is there.
+Perhaps a section on "Running alex" with the RunExperiment stuff plus this info.

+- Add "Subject demographics" section to the manual.
+Document there the AskID, AskAge, AskSex, AskRace parameters.
+Remove mentions to "test" mode if present, which is superseded by these parameters

 - ReadStimuli() relies on the fields being in the correct order.
-We can be more lenient and determine the order of fields from the header line of Stimuli.csv (as is done in other Read*() functions).
+We can be more lenient and determine the order of fields from the header line of Stimuli.csv (as is done in other Read*() functions)

-- Example suite: reaction time, causal rating, categorization.
+- Example suite: reaction time, discrimination task, causal rating, categorization.

-- A paper describing alex.

-- Installation scripts.
-We should have installation scripts for all systems supported by PEBL.
-Linux and OS X can use the same bash script but will probably have to install into different folders.
-Research needed for Windows.
+- OS X installation scripts.

+- Add to troubleshooting section that on Windows you don't get error messages on console.
+If no log file, it means that alex cannot read subject information or create the log file itself.

-- R package.
+- R package

-  - Creating presentation variable is slow.
-It could be faster to create it for each subject as they are read, rather than for all subjects at the end (less looping, shorter arrays to sort, etc.).

-  - Descriptive stats for response time distributions and response count distributions to the different stimuli and phases.
+  - Descriptive stats for response time distributions and response count distributions to the different stimuli and phases

   - Future: It is possible to figure out which independent variables were manipulated between and within subjects, present the experimental design in a table, etc.

+- Document configurable timing tolerance and explain why it's there

 Future